folke/lazy.nvim/README.md

   },
-  -- leave nil when passing the spec as the first argument to setup() spec = nil, ---@type LazySpec lockfile = vim.fn.stdpath("config") .. "/lazy-lock.json", -- lockfile generated after running update.
+  -- leave nil when passing the spec as the first argument to setup() spec = nil, ---@type LazySpec local_spec = true, -- load project specific .lazy.lua spec files.
+They will be added at the end of the spec. lockfile = vim.fn.stdpath("config") .. "/lazy-lock.json", -- lockfile generated after running update.
   ---@type number? limit the maximum amount of concurrent tasks concurrency = jit.os:find("Windows") and (vim.uv.available_parallelism() * 2) or nil,